SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 this syntax looks familiar to you.
 Unlike those languages,
 this line of Swift code is a complete program.
-You don't need to import a standard library for functionality like input/output or string handling.
+You don't need to import a separate library for functionality like input/output or string handling.
 Code written at global scope is used as the entry point for the program,